 Try These First

-Problems in computers can happen due to malfunctioning of program or due to the Windows operating system itself.
-Whatsoever is the reason below three tips would resolve most of the common computer problems.
+Problems in computers can happen due to malfunctioning of one of the installed apps or due to the Windows operating system itself.
+Whatsoever is the reason, below three tips would resolve most of the common computer problems.

 - Close and reopen the application.
-Right click on the taskbar and select “Task Manager”.
-Here you can view and close any program running on your computer.
+Some apps may be running in the background which you can terminate using Task Manager.
+Right-click on the taskbar and select “Task Manager” which will show you all running apps in your computer.
+Simply select and click “End task” to close an app.
 Learn more on how to close unresponsive programs in your PC or Mac.

-- If you suspect the problem is with your computer system, the quick fix would be shutting down or restarting the computer.
+- If you suspect the problem is with your operating system, the quick fix would be shutting down or restarting the computer.

 - Similarly, if the problem is with an external device connected to the computer, unplug and plug it again.

 Shutting down the app/computer or disconnecting the device will help to terminate all the running processes in Windows operating system.
-This could potentially resolve all unresponsive problems by restarting the services again.
+This will potentially resolve all unresponsive problems by restarting the services again.

-Now, let us dive in to frequently facing computer problems.
+Now, let us dive in to frequently faced computer problems.

-Everyone complains this common issue after working with a new computer for few years.
-Remember, new desktop computer or laptop always works faster compared to any old computer.
-It could be due to outdated software or hardware problem.
-Following are the top reasons for slow running computer:
+This is a common complaint after using a computer for a few years.
+A new desktop or laptop always performs faster compared to an older one, often due to outdated software or hardware issues.
+Below are the main reasons why a computer might start running slowly:

-- You have installed too many program – check and remove uninstall unnecessary program from your computer.
+- You have installed too many apps – check and uninstall all unnecessary apps from your computer.
 Best example is to delete high-resolution graphics games and big applications like Photoshop or Microsoft Office.
-If you are not using a program for 6 months, consider whether you really need for daily use.
-It is also a good idea to find alternatively.
-For example, you may only need Word, Excel and Outlook instead of using entire Microsoft Office package that includes OneNote and Access.
+If you are not using an app for more than 6 months, consider whether you really need it for daily use.
+It is also a good idea to find an alternate and simple app instead of using a heavy app.
+For example, you may only need Word, Excel and Outlook instead of using entire Microsoft Office package that includes OneNote, Publisher and Access.
+Since you can’t use single app from Microsoft 365 package, you can find simple alternatives.

-There could be other reasons your computer runs slow, checkout the complete list and how to fix slow PC.
+There are also other reasons why your computer runs slow, checkout the complete list and how to fix a slow PC.

 2. Low Disk Space

-Many users do not understand the need of having sufficient disk space and install big programs leaving few MB size in C drive.
+Many users do not understand the need of having sufficient disk space and install big programs leaving few MB free space in C drive.
 Always, make sure you have sufficient space in the Windows installation disk.
-This will help programs to use the needed space in runtime.
-For example, gaming apps need more space and memory during run time.
+This will help apps to use the needed space during runtime.
+For example, gaming apps need more space and memory during runtime.
 Insufficient space may cause crashing of other applications and Windows OS.

 3. Downloading Takes Long Time